 Can misted double glazed windows be repaired?

 uPVC windows can sometimes become misted or ‘fogged’ due to seal failure, where in some instances the glass can simply be replaced instead of the whole window.
-If this is the case, get your windows back to full working order with our cost-effective frame and glazing repair service.

 How do I know when my uPVC windows need replacing?